kdrag0n/bluestone/README.md

 You can download Java [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Select the JDK instead of JRE or Server JRE.

-Have patience, the first build will take a while.
+Have patience, the first build may take a while.

 ## Windows
 Run the following commands in a new instance of `cmd.exe` (Start -> cmd).
 Administrator is not required.